 A Pentium/200, K6/200 or a PowerPC/200 should be sufficient.
 If the 2 ply evaluation isn't used, a Pentium/100 or a PowerPC/100 will probably do fine.

-About 64 MB free memory and up to 30 MB on the disk are needed.
+About 64 MB free memory and up to 30 MB of disk space are needed.

 Naturally a faster CPU and more RAM never hurts (especially for 3 ply evaluation) ;-)